leoz0214/pywave/README.md

 - Repeat audio
 - Join audio
 - Split audio
+- Accelerate/decelerate audio (start at one speed, end at another)
 - Play audio

 Any modified WAV data can subsequently be saved to a file, and fingers crossed, your desired changes will be successful!